-The Well Electric site has a shoreline designation of Urban Conservancy.
+While this designation would again be analyzed at project level SEPA review, it was assessed during this non-project study to better understand costs.
+For the non-project study purposes, the following was assumed; the Well Electric site has a shoreline designation of Urban Conservancy.
 It is within the shoreline buffer and shoreline jurisdiction.